Urgent Care Services

 Urgent Treatment Centres

-Urgent Treatment Centres deliver urgent assessment, diagnosis and treatment, provided by teams of emergency nurse practitioners and an associate specialist doctor during the day, and a GP at night (there is no doctor available at Skegness Hospital at night).
+Urgent Treatment Centres deliver urgent assessment, diagnosis and treatment.
 Those patients who cannot be safely treated may be referred or transferred elsewhere as necessary.

-Due to unprecedented pressures on our NHS services across Lincolnshire it is necessary to change the hours of Louth and Skegness Urgent Treatment Centres.
+Due to unprecedented pressures on our NHS services across Lincolnshire it has been necessary to change the hours of the Louth and Skegness Urgent Treatment Centres.

 From Monday, 23 March 2020 these centres’ opening hours will be different.
-The service will remain the same as it is now but will be open for walk in patients from 8am-10pm every day.
+The service will be open for walk in patients from 8am-10pm every day.
 After 10pm anyone requiring Urgent Care should call NHS111 who will ensure their needs are met.

 Minor Injury Units

-We are temporarily changing the way patients access care from its minor injury units.
+We are temporarily changing the way patients access care from our Minor Injury Units.

-There is no longer a walk in service at the Minor Injury Unit at Johnson Community Hospital in Spalding or John Coupland Hospital in Gainsborough , access will now be provided through NHS 111.
+There is no longer a walk in service at the Minor Injury Units at Johnson Community Hospital in Spalding or John Coupland Hospital in Gainsborough.
+Instead, please call NHS 111 to get the help you need.

 GP Out of Hours Services

 Lincolnshire Community Health Services NHS Trust offers urgent medical care outside of normal GP hours, during evenings, weekends and bank holidays.
-These services are accessed by calling 111 to access the NHS 111 services.
+These services are accessed by calling NHS 111.